MicrosoftDocs/common-data-model-and-service/common-data-model/patient-scheduling-screening-template.md

 Contact your local Microsoft account representative for questions related to licensing.

-For more information, see [Licensing overview for Power Platform](https://docs.microsoft.com/power-platform/admin/pricing-billing-skus).
+For more information, see [Licensing overview for Power Platform](https://docs.microsoft.com/power-platform/admin/pricing-billing-skus) and [Dynamics 365 licensing guide](https://go.microsoft.com/fwlink/?LinkId=866544&clcid=0x409).

 ## Issues and feedback